-The lawsuit alleges that between 2010 and 2018, Wells Fargo miscalculated attorneys' fees that were included for purposes of determining whether a borrower qualified for a mortgage loan modification under the U.S. Department of Treasury's Home Affordable Modification Program (HAMP).
-Specifically, fees that should have been compared for purposes of the relevant calculation were instead added - which resulted in the erroneous denial of trial loan modification and repayment plans.
-Over 500 borrowers impacted by this calculation error later lost their homes to foreclosure.
+The lawsuit alleges that between 2010 and 2018, Wells Fargo miscalculated attorney's fees that were included for purposes of determining whether a borrower qualified for a mortgage loan modification under the U.S. Department of Treasury's Home Affordable Modification Program (HAMP).
+Specifically, fees that should have been compared for purposes of the relevant calculation were instead added-which resulted in the erroneous refusal to offer a trial loan modification or repayment plan.
+Over 1,200 borrowers impacted by this calculation error later lost their homes to foreclosure.

 Wells Fargo publicly acknowledged the calculation error and sent letters and checks to affected borrowers.
 Plaintiffs filed this lawsuit to seek what they claim is full compensation for themselves and similarly situated borrowers.
+A prior settlement (Hernandez I) provided settlement payments to over 500 of the impacted borrowers, but over 700 borrowers were identified after the earlier settlement payments were approved.
+This settlement is designed to provide the same level of compensation to the remaining impacted borrowers.